 I have always been a restless person; easily distracted, quickly bored.
 It’s one of the reasons I find social media so appealing because it offers endless options to cure my boredom.
 It’s good in a way that I have become social media savvy, which is almost a requirement in blogging.
 But as they say, anything done in excess is bad for you and this dependence is no exception.
 My self-imposed “rehabilitation” made me realize a lot of things.

-- I waste so much of my time: On chatting alone, I spare a big chunk of my time, which I could have spent being productive.
+- I waste too much of my time: On chatting alone, I spare a big chunk of my time, which I could have spent being productive.

 - I mistook acquaintanceship for friendship: I’ve been quite sociable in the last few years that blurred the line between friends and acquaintances; in 2 weeks time I remembered the difference between the two.
 In my self-exile I only communicated with people who truly matter to me and I was okay with it.
 I stopped feeling like I needed to be present in the lives of my friends constantly.